princomp/princomp.github.io/source/lectures/data/priority_queue.md

 1. Replace the root of the heap with the last element on the last level.
 2. Compare the new root with its children; if they are in the correct order, stop.
-3. If not, swap the element with one of its children and return to the previous step.
-(Swap with its smaller child in a min-heap and its larger child in a max-heap.)
+3. If not, swap the element with one of its children and return to the previous step (swaping with the smaller child in a min-heap).

 The 2nd and 3rd steps are called "percolate-down".

+#### Implementing priority queue using heaps implemented as arrays

 ```{download="./code/projects/PQueue_heap.zip"}